-The process of considering and weighing the interests of data subjects when considering the use of legitimate interest must be documented in some way, for example, as a Legitimate Interest Assessment.
-Legitimate interest must not be used for processing of sensitive (sometimes called 'special category of personal data) or when automated decision making is used.
+This process of considering and weighing the interests of data subjects must be documented in some way, for example, as a Legitimate Interest Assessment.
+Legitimate interest must not be used for processing sensitive data or when automated decision making is used (see ESOMAR/GRBN Guideline on Duty of Care).

-6.2.3 Compatible Purpose
+6.2.3 Compatible purpose

-Compatible purpose also provides alternative grounds.
+Compatible purpose may also provide an alternative ground.
 The use of secondary data often involves a change of purpose from what was presented to data subjects at the time of collection.
-In some jurisdictions, a change in purpose may require the consent of those whose data was collected.
+In some jurisdictions, a change in purpose may require the consent of the data subject.
 This can be challenging and may require that the researcher contact data subjects with the details of the new purpose.
-In others, it may only be necessary to post a notice on the data controller's website, providing data subjects with the opportunity to withdraw consent.
+In others, it may only be necessary to post a notice on the data collector's website, providing data subjects with the opportunity to withdraw consent.

-There are instances in which a change of purpose may not require gaining consent for the new purpose.
+There are instances in which a change of purpose may not require consent for the new purpose.
 One is straightforward: "by the authority of law."
-Compatible purpose, where the new purpose is similar, i.e. compatible, is another.
+Compatible purpose, where the new purpose is similar, is potentially another.

-Establishing compatible purpose requires careful consideration of the relationship between the original purpose at the time of collection and the new purpose, balanced by the reasonable expectations of data subjects about potential future uses of the data.
+Establishing compatible purpose requires careful consideration of the relationship between the original purpose at the time of collection and the new purpose, balanced by the reasonable expectations of data subjects about potential future uses of the data and the existence of a compatible purpose in the applicable data protection legislation.
 It also assumes that appropriate mitigating measures are in place to ensure fair processing and limiting any impacts on the privacy of data subjects.

 As an example, online retailers typically collect information about customer purchase behaviour, payment methods, response to promotions, and other personal data needed for product delivery and support.
-It is reasonable to assume that the retailer will use that data to improve its understanding of what products to offer, at what price, how to best to promote them, etc. In this instance use of the data is compatible with the original purpose of collection.
+It is reasonable to assume that the retailer will use that data to improve its understanding of what products to offer, at what price, how best to promote them, etc. In this instance, use of the data may be compatible with the original purpose of collection.
 This may include the delivery of targeted marketing messages to individual customers who have opted in to receive them.
 In some jurisdictions, statistical research is considered a compatible purpose.
 Even in such cases, researchers must observe the privacy protection safeguards described in this guideline.